networknt/light-4j/docs/content/example/petstore.md

 ```

 The next step, let's push the docker image to docker hub.
 This assumes that you have
 an account on docker hub.
-For me, I am going to push it to networknt/petstore.
+For me, I am going to push it to networknt/example-petstore.

+Please skip this step if you don't have a docker hub account yet.

 ```
 docker images